Skip to main content

 Sidenote from Gary:

-I want to take a moment to thank three amazing people that helped make BBS'ing fun and have been friends for life.
+I want to take a moment to thank three amazing people who helped make BBS'ing fun and have been friends for life.
 First, my teacher, Keith Bobbitt.
 He inspired me to start writing the Digicom BBS software in 7th grade and was a very good friend to me through my adult life until his passing in 2018.
-(He also was the SysOp of the West Terrace BBS.)
-Then David Ramsden, the friend who could make floppy drives play music, creator of so many things including his own graphic system, and now an amazing businessman who leads a truly inspiring life in technology.
+(He was also the SysOp of the West Terrace BBS.)
 Then finally, Norman Morgan, Sysop of the Eagle's Nest BBS, pilot, programmer, and just an all-around inspiring guy.
-I still have the pleasure of eating lunch with him from time to time and enjoy every minute.
-THANK YOU for inspiring me to always look for new ways to make the world better.
+I had the pleasure of eating lunch with him from time to time until he passed away in 2024.

-The sounds of a dial-up modem connecting, like the US Robotics Courier modems that powered the Digicom BBS.
+The sounds of a dial-up modem connecting, like the US Robotics Courier modems that powered the Digicom BBS

-Visit the Digicom BBS
+Digicom BBS